 COURSE OBJECTIVES 1 To study the principle of operation of different components of a thermal power stations.
-2 To study the principle of operation of different components of a Nuclear power stations.
+2 2 To study the principle of operation of different components of a Nuclear power stations.
 3 To study the constructional and operation of different components of an Air and Gas Insulated substations.
-4 To study the constructional details of different types of cables.
+4 4 To study the constructional details of different types of cables.
 5 To study different types of load curves and tariffs applicable to consumers.

-Upon succ Cognitive Level CO1 Identify the different components of thermal power plants.
-K2 CO2 Identify the different components of nuclear Power plants.
+Upon succ Upon successful completion of the course, the student will be able to: CO1 CO1 Identify the different components of thermal power plants.
+CO2 Identify the different components of nuclear Power plants.
 K2 CO3 Distinguish between AC/DC distribution system and clarify different components of air and gas insulated substations.
 K2 CO4 Categorize single core and three core cables with different insulating materials.
 K2 CO5 Analyze the different economic factors of power generation and tariffs.
-K4
+K4 Analyze the different economic factors of power generation and tariffs.